qweeren/PersonalDesktopWebsite/README.md

 Open your browser and go to the provided localhost url

 # License
-Qweren is licensed under the MIT License.
+This project is licensed under the MIT License.
 See the LICENSE file for more details.